mmartial/geekier-blog/_posts/2024-02-24-NVIDIA_Containers.md

 ```bash
 sudo docker run hello-world
 ```

-- (Optional)  make `docker` available without `sudo`, which has some security implications, as detailed in [https://docs.docker.com/engine/install/linux-postinstall/](https://docs.docker.com/engine/install/linux-postinstall/).
+- (Optional)  make `docker` is available without `sudo`, which has some security implications, as detailed in [https://docs.docker.com/engine/install/linux-postinstall/](https://docs.docker.com/engine/install/linux-postinstall/).
 You will need to completely logout for the changes to take effect.
 Once this is done, you should be able to run `docker run hello-world` without the need of a `sudo`.

 ```bash
 sudo usermod -aG docker $USER
 ```